HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 Pre-processing and simulations in parallel using 10 threads
 =======================================================================================================================

-All pre-processing steps and testcase running is performed in parallel.
+All pre-processing steps and test case running is performed in parallel.

 .. code-block:: console